zenzig/capacitor-socket-io/STYLE_GUIDE.md

 - **Logging:** Android code uses `Logger` for warnings and debug information; iOS may use `print`/`os_log` sparingly.
 Node scripts use `console.log` with clear prefixes (e.g.
   `[test-socket]`).
-Avoid noisy logging in production paths.
+Avoid noisy logging in production paths. during release builds—never attempt to bypass them.
+For production, prefer CA-issued certificates or
+- **TLS behaviour:** `allowSelfSigned` is **debug-only**.
+Runtime guards prevent it from being enabled in release builds—never attempt to bypass them.
+For production, prefer CA-issued certificates or platform-level certificate/public-key pinning.
 - **Testing:** Android tests rely on JUnit 4, iOS tests on XCTest.
 When adding tests, use descriptive method names (`testConnectsAndReceivesPong`).
 Keep tests deterministic and gate network-dependent tests behind environment variables as shown in `CapacitorSocketIOTest`.